FCeiling/.github/profile/README.md

-The demo application is now available as a [Telegram Mini App](https://core.telegram.org/bots/webapps) for the [FCeiling](https://t.me/FCeiling_bot) bot.
+The demo application is now available in the [FCeiling](https://t.me/FCeiling_bot) bot as a [Telegram Mini App](https://core.telegram.org/bots/webapps).